 Leeks in this class must be of good quality.
 They must be characteristic of the variety and/or commercial type.

-The white to greenish white part of the leeks must represent at least one-third of the total length or half of the sheathed part.
-However, in early leeks the white to greenish white part must represent at least one-quarter of the total length or one-third of the sheathed part.
+The white to greenish white part of the leeks must represent at least one-third of the total length of the sheathed part.

 The following slight defects, however, may be allowed, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package:

-slight superficial defects
+slight superficial and dry damage on not more than two leaves

+slight bruising on the leaves

-slight damage caused by thrips on the leaves, but not elsewhere
+slight damage caused by thrips on the leaves

-slight traces of soil within the shaft.

 (ii) Class II

 This class includes leeks that do not qualify for inclusion in Class I but satisfy the minimum requirements specified above.

-The white to greenish white part of the leeks must represent at least one-quarter of the total length or one-third of the sheathed part.

 The following defects may be allowed, provided the leeks retain their essential characteristics as regards the quality, the keeping quality and presentation:

+slight superficial and dry damage

 a tender flowering stem, provided that it is enclosed within the sheathed part

 slight bruising

-slight defects in colouring
+slight brownish discoloration due to low temperatures

-slight traces of rust on the leaves, but not elsewhere
+slight traces of rust on the leaves

-slight damage caused by thrips
+damage caused by thrips

-traces of soil within the shaft.

 III.
 Provisions concerning sizing

-Size is determined by the diameter measured at right angles to the longitudinal axis above the swelling of the neck.
+Size is determined by the diameter measured at right angles to the longitudinal axis in the middle of the sheathed part.

-The minimum diameter shall be 8 mm for early leeks and 10 mm for other leeks.

 To ensure uniformity in size, the diameter of the largest leek in the same bundle or package must not be more than twice the diameter of the smallest leek.